Glenn Hughes (musician)

-Glenn Hughes (born 21 August 1951) is an English musician, best known for playing bass and performing vocals in the hard rock band Trapeze and in the Mk.
-III and IV line-ups of Deep Purple, as well as briefly fronting Black Sabbath in the mid-1980s.
+Glenn Hughes (born 21 August 1951) is an English musician, best known as the bassist and singer in the hard rock band Trapeze and as a member of Deep Purple in the lineups known to fans as Mk.
+III and IV, as well as briefly fronting Black Sabbath in the mid-1980s.
+Hughes is renowned for his funk inspired bass playing and his soulful and wide-ranging countertenor vocal range.